The UW is a fascinating place to work with cutting edge research, innovative projects, a supporting community and a great location.

 The ultimate responsibility for health and safety in the operating unit rests with the Dean, Director, Chair, or Manager.

 The University values safety and security for all members of the University community.
 All employees should be familiar with SafeCampus, the University's violence prevention and response program.
 The program is based on the principle that early reporting of and response to potentially violent situations is better than responding to a violent incident after it takes place.
 The steps for reporting a situation follow:

 Step 1: Call 911 from any Seattle campus phone.
 You will be immediately connected with the University of Washington Police Department (UWPD) which serves the University community 24 hours a day, 7 days a week.
 (Note: If you dial 911 from your cell phone while on the Seattle campus you will access the Seattle Police Department.
-If you reach them, ask them to be connected to the UW Police.)
+If you reach them, ask to be connected to the UW Police.)